Connecticut School Counselors

 Here are a few great reasons to further consider becoming a school counselor in Connecticut:

-• Connecticut school counselors are trained to have a “whole child perspective” and consider the social, behavioral, and educational needs of every student.
+• Connecticut school counselors are trained to consider the social, behavioral, and educational needs of every student.

 • Guidance counselors in Connecticut work from a comprehensive, developmental, and systematic school-counseling framework, which offers substantial support and incentive.

 Connecticut cannot be overlooked in its leadership of supportive school counseling services.
-They’ve worked hard to attain the second-highest concentration of educational and career counselors, and will continue to work hard to grow their programs in the future.
+They’ve worked hard to attain a high concentration of educational and career counselors and will continue to work hard to grow their programs in the future.
 As the need for more student guidance grows, other states can look to Connecticut as a strong and valuable example moving forward.
 This “land on the long tidal river” continues to flow steadily toward a bright future in its school counseling initiative.

 FIND SCHOOLS